-From 1 April 2023 local government in Cumbria will change.
-The current six district councils and Cumbria County Council will be replaced by two new unitary authorities.
+From 1 April 2023 local government in Cumbria has changed.
+The six district councils and Cumbria County Council have been replaced by two new unitary authorities.
 The two new councils are Cumberland Council and Westmorland and Furness Council.

-The decision has already been made to keep one LGPS Fund and the new Administering Authority will be Westmorland and Furness Council, but this won't affect how anyone's pension is administered as the same team will continue to manage the Fund for its 60,000 members.
+The decision was made to keep one LGPS Fund and the new Administering Authority is Westmorland and Furness Council, but this won't affect how anyone's pension is administered as the same team will continue to manage the Fund for its 60,000 members.

 As a member of the Local Government Pension Scheme(LGPS), what will happen to my pension?